owenmcfadden2/RecipeAnalysis/README.md

 | review      |              57 |

 ### Missingness Dependency
 For our analysis of missingness, we wanted to see if the missingness of the description column was dependent on other columns, specifically rating and minutes.
-We did this by performing permutation tests, with a significance level of α = 0.05 and our test statistic was the absolute difference in means: average rating where description **is missing** - average rating where description **is not missing**
+We did this by performing permutation tests, with a significance level of α = 0.05 and our test statistic was the absolute difference in means: average rating where description **is missing** - average rating where description **is not missing**.

 #### Missingness Test #1 - Minutes
 Does **descriptions** missingness depend on **minutes**? **No** - our permutation test (100 shuffles) yielded a p-value of 0.34, since this is greater than our α, we don't have any evidence to prove that the missingness of description depends on minutes.
 The plot below is a histogram of our simulated absolute difference in means, and the black line is the observed absolute difference in means (42.275).